Rayon: Producers and brand names

 Indonesia is one of the largest producers of rayon in the world, and Asia Pacific Rayon (APR) of the country has an annual production capacity of 0.24 million tons.

+In Moroccan textile crafts, lustrous manufactured yarn known and marketed as sabra silk or cactus silk is commonly rayon, although acetate filament has also been sold under the name.

 Environmental impact

 The biodegradability of various fibers in soil burial and sewage sludge was evaluated by Korean researchers.
 Rayon was found to be more biodegradable than cotton, and cotton more than acetate.
 The more water-repellent the rayon-based fabric, the more slowly it will decompose.
 Subsequent experiments have shown that wood-based fibres, like Lyocell, readily biodegrade whereas synthetic fibers such as polyester do not biodegrade at all.
 Silverfish—like the firebrat—can eat rayon, but damage was found to be minor, potentially due to the heavy, slick texture of the tested rayon.
 Another study states that "artificial silk [...] [was] readily eaten" by the grey silverfish.

 A 2014 ocean survey found that rayon contributed to 56.9% of the total fibers found in deep ocean areas, the rest being polyester, polyamides, acetate and acrylic.
 A 2016 study found a discrepancy in the ability to identify natural fibers in a marine environment via Fourier transform infrared spectroscopy.
 Later research of oceanic microfibers instead found cotton being the most frequent match (50% of all fibers), followed by other cellulosic fibers at 29.5% (e.g., rayon/viscose, linen, jute, kenaf, hemp, etc.).
 Further analysis of the specific contribution of rayon to ocean fibers was not performed due to the difficulty in distinguishing between natural and man-made cellulosic fibers using FTIR spectra.

 For several years, there have been concerns about links between rayon manufacturers and deforestation.
 As a result of these concerns, FSC and PEFC came on the same platform with CanopyPlanet to focus on these issues.
 CanopyPlanet subsequently started publishing a yearly Hot Button report, which puts all the man-made cellulosics manufacturers globally on the same scoring platform.
 The scoring from the 2020 report scores all such manufacturers on a scale of 35, the highest scores having been achieved by Birla Cellulose (33) and Lenzing (30.5).